gguillau/Ethnic-Identity-Development-Research-Project/README.md

 # Ethnic-Identity-Development-Research-Project
 The goal of this study is to extend research of ethnic identity development by examining how three components of ethnic identity: ethnic search, achievement and commitment; change across the transition from high school to college.
+(Undergraduate research project completed at the University at Buffalo)

 ### Research Question:
 How does ethnic identity develop across the transition from high school to college?